Ivan Konstantinovich Aivazovsky

 Aivazovsky was surrounded with world fame.
 Since 1846, 120 personal exhibitions were organized in Russia and abroad.
 He was elected as a member of the European Academies of Arts: St. Petersburg, Paris, Rome, Amsterdam.

 Vicar of Christ wished to get Aivazovsky’s painting Chaos for the Vatican.

 In 1844, Aivazovsky painted about 6000 paintings and was awarded the title of academician of the St. Petersburg Academy of Arts.

 Almost all his life Aivazovsky lived and worked in Feodosia, where he built a house on the coast on his own project.
 He did much to help provide amenities for the city of Feodosia: built a school, library, archaeological museum and art gallery.
-Thanks to him there was built commercial port and railway line.
+Thanks to him commercial port and railway line were built there.
 In 1881 Ivan Aivazovsky was recognized as the first honorary citizen of the city of Feodosia.

 “Sea is my life”, – said the artist.
 He had the ability to convey movement and breath of the sea.

-Looking at his paintings, it is difficult to imagine that man who created them experienced unsettled family life and separation from loved children.
+Looking at his paintings, it is difficult to imagine that man who created them experienced unsettled family life and separation from beloved children.

-Ivan Konstantinovich passed away suddenly, at night, from a brain hemorrhage.
 At the funeral, Anna ordered to divide crypt into two parts, the other was for her.
 After her husband’s death, Anna decided not to leave the house.
-And for 25 years, she never left it.
+And for 25 years, she had never left it.
 She lived a lonely life.
 Every evening Anna went to the sea and was sitting on the bench, which was called “Anna Aivazovskaya bench”.